timeplus-io/docs/docs/viz.md

 # Data Visualization

 Timeplus provides out-of-box streaming charts and dashboards to visualize the real-time data and understand the pattern/trend.
-You can also integrate Timeplus with your external BI systems, such as redash, metabase, Grafana, etc.
+You can also integrate Timeplus with your external BI systems, such as Redash, Metabase, Grafana, etc.

 ## Chart

-After you run a query, you can switch to the **Visualization** tab to turn the results as a chart.
-You can pick up the proper chart types for your use case.
+After you run a query, you can switch to the **Visualization** tab to turn the results into a chart.
+We offer different chart types for your use cases:

 ### Line chart

-The chart type that works best with time series data.a line chart is created.
+Line charts best with time series data.

 * Data settings:
   * X-axis: Event Time (_tp_time), or Arrival Time(when the browser gets the data point), or a custom column.
   * Y-axis: a custom column in numeric data types (int/float/etc)
   * Color: by default `None` is selected.
-You can choose a categorical column and draw a line for each unique value of the column value in different color.
+You can choose a categorical column and draw a line for each unique value of the column value in different colors.

 * Format settings:
-  * X-axis title and the data range(last 1 minute, last 1 hour, all time, etc)
+  * X-axis title and the data range(last 1 minute, last 1 hour, all time, etc.)
   * Y-axis title, min/max value, number of decimal, or prefix/suffix
-  * Whether to show grid lines
+  * Show/hide grid lines
-  * Whether to show legend
+  * Show/hide legend
-  * Whether to show data label
+  * Show/hide data label

 ### Area chart

-Always show a stacked area chart.
-Same settings as **Line Chart**.
+Shows a stacked area chart, with the same format settings as **Line Chart**.